...Starting with first principles

 INTERESTS

 Long distance running.
 Like to travel.
 History buff, particularly in regard to topics related to exploration, entrepreneurial innovation, and military and business strategy.
+Been active on and off with Norwegian and other Scandinavian-related fraternal and business associations.

 Flag carried by the 3rd Maryland Regiment at the Battle of Cowpens, S. Carolina, 1781